-The design history of the Apple iPhone, how it was developed by Jonathan Ive and Steve Jobs, its evolution and revolutionary influence on product design
+From the first generation to the iPhone X, the design of the Apple iPhone, how it was conceived by Steve Jobs and Jony Ive, and its influence on tech design

 The architecture of Le Corbusier’s Villa Savoye in Poissy , lines and arcs, dimensions, functional program, relationship with the landscape, the house today